Rotisserie Beef Tenderloin with Shallot Herb Butter and Horseradish Sauce

 - 2 tbsp dijon mustard

-1. Pre-Salt and Truss the Beef: If you didn’t buy a trimmed beef tenderloin, remove the chain and trim off the silver skin.
-(See notes for details).
-Sprinkle the salt evenly onto the tenderloin, and pat the salt into the steak.
-Then, fold the tenderloin back on itself to get the thin tail just touching the larger top of the tenderloin.
-Cut almost, but not quite all the way through the tenderloin at the point where the fold is.
+- Pre-Salt and Truss the Beef: If you didn't buy a trimmed beef tenderloin, remove the chain and trim off the silver skin.
+Sprinkle the salt evenly onto the tenderloin, and pat the salt onto the steak.
+Fold the tenderloin back on itself to get the thin tail just touching the larger top of the tenderloin.
+Cut almost, but not quite, all the way through the tenderloin at the point where the fold is.
 Truss the folded tenderloin together at 2 inch intervals.
 Let the tenderloin rest at room temperature for 1 to 2 hours.

-2. Prepare the grill: Set your grill up for rotisserie cooking at high heat.
+- Prepare the grill: Set your grill up for rotisserie cooking at high heat.
 For my Weber Summit, this means removing the grill grates and turning the two outer burners (burners 1 and 6) to high, and turning the infrared burner to high.
 Then I put my drip pan in the middle, over the unlit burners.
-(See here for more rotisserie setup details.)

-3. Prepare the Herb Butter, Herb Brush and Horseradish Sauce: Put the shallot herb butter ingredients in a microwave safe bowl.
-Microwave on high for 30 seconds to 1 minute, or until the butter is melted and the shallot is starting to sizzle.
-Tie together the herb sprigs for your brush.
-Combine the horseradish sauce ingredients in a small bowl, and whisk until combined.
+- Prepare the Herb Butter, Herb Brush and Horseradish Sauce: Put the shallot herb butter ingredients in a microwave-safe bowl.
+Microwave on high until the butter is melted and the shallot is starting to sizzle, about 1 minute, Tie the herb sprigs into a brush.
+Whisk the horseradish sauce ingredients until completely mixed.

-*Yes, beef tenderloin is expensive.
+- Yes, beef tenderloin is expensive.
 I try to cut the expense down by waiting for cryovac wrapped whole tenderloins to go on sale at my local megamart, and then trimming them myself.
 Warehouse clubs also have tenderloin relatively cheap.
 (By “cheap”, in both these cases I’m talking about $9.99 a pound.)
 If you’ve got the money, buy two chateaubriand roasts (center cut roasts from the tenderloin), and tie them together.
+(And don’t mind me while I turn green with envy.)

 Cook’s Illustrated Roast Beef Tenderloin (subscription required)